dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

     }

 We can see from this test we have access to each *RecordSet* and the records within them.

-## PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!
-Work in Progress

 ## Calling the Stored Procedures from Code using DbContext
 If you are already using Entity Framework in your solution you may wish to call the stored procedure direct from the DbContext.
 Providing you import a reference to the *Dibware.StoredProcedureFrameworkForEF* DLL you can use the extension method that DLL provides directly on DbContext object.
 The example code below shows how we can use the extension method on the **DbContext** object to execute the stored procedure.
 The code is basically the same when called on the **SqlConnection** or the **DbConnection**.